uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/systems/networking/jgroups.md

 ## Disabling JGroups (uPortal 5.11.1+)

-Some implementers have found they do not support for CAS cache replication, and have opted to forego JGroups.
+Some implementers have found they do not need support for CAS cache replication, and have opted to forego JGroups.
 JGroups adds to start up time and network configuration/traffic.